stellargraph/stellargraph/demos/link-prediction/graphsage/README.md

 `stellargraph` library is installed
  - Start `jupyter-notebook`
    - note: you may need to first install `jupyter` by running `pip install jupyter` in your python environment
- - Navigate to the notebook (`/demos/link-prediction-hinsage/movielens-recommender.ipynb`), and click on it to launch the notebook.
+ - Navigate to the notebook (`/demos/link-prediction/graphsae/cora-links-example.ipynb`), and click on it to launch the notebook.

 ## Running the script

-The example should be run by specifying the location of the downloaded CORA dataset using the `-g` command line argument.
 You can run the script using the following command:
 ```
-python cora-links-example.py -l <path_to_cora_dataset>
+python cora-links-example.py
 ```
 The above command runs the link prediction on Cora dataset with default parameters.
 There is a number of other command line options that affect the architecture and training of the odel.
 For help on how to set parameters of the run, and